Latipay/LatipaySDK-iOS-Demo/README.md

 ```

-3. App user purchases with wechat or alipay app
+###3.
+App user purchases with goods using wechat or alipay app

 ```swift